chaoss/community/community-resources/templates/metric-template.md

 Each metric has the potential to influence diversity, equity, and inclusion on an open source project.
 Please consider these factors when framing metrics objectives.

 ## Implementation
-*The usage and dissemination of health metrics may lead to privacy violations.
-Organizations may be exposed to risks.
-These risks may flow from compliance with the GDPR in the EU, with state law in the US, or with other laws.
-There may also be contractual risks flowing from terms of service for data providers such as GitHub and GitLab.
-The usage of metrics must be examined for risk and potential data ethics problems.
-Please see [CHAOSS Data Ethics document](https://github.com/chaoss/community/blob/main/data-use-statement.md) for additional guidance.*

 Provide details on how to measure the metric, collect the data, and analyze it.
 The following sub-headings are optional but help to structure the different aspects of implementation.